-As an unmanned dredge a FLUMP, or the Rotomite when operated in a cabled traverse system, are positioned and moved, either manually or automatically, along a tensioned galvanized steel cable extending across the pond.
-The cable is attached at either end of the pond to a galvanized steel cable affixed to sturdy steel posts set firmly in the ground (generally in concrete foundations).
-See diagram.
+The unmanned FLUMP dredge, or the Rotomite, when operated in a cabled traverse system, are positioned and moved, either manually or automatically, along a tensioned galvanized steel cable extending across the lagoon or pond.
+The cable is attached at either end of the lagoon or pond to a galvanized steel cable affixed to sturdy steel posts set firmly in the ground (generally in concrete foundations).
+See diagram below.
 This form of traverse system is built with either two or four posts.
 Lateral positioning of the FLUMP is either manual, or electric by two 3/4 HP shore based electric winches.
 Accordingly, such traverse systems are referred to as: (a) 2 post manual; (b) 4 post manual; or 4 post electric.

-Alternatively, a FLUMP can be positioned and controlled when the traverse cable is attached to a “Trolley” fastened to a shore based steel rail at either end of the pond for uncomplicated control over the lateral positioning function.
-This style is commonly referred to as a “rail traverse.
+Alternatively, FLUMPs can be positioned and controlled when the traverse cable is attached to a “Trolley” fastened to a shore based steel rail at either end of the pond for uncomplicated control over the lateral positioning function.
+This style is commonly referred to as a “rail traverse".

 Crisafulli offers standard kits for traverse systems and provides consulting and installation services to the customer for construction of the traverse system at the customer’s site.
 The size of the pond and the type of traverse system influence the cost.
 Due to the cost of a traverse system, ranging from a few thousand dollars for a manual system to $30,000 or more for a large railed system, FLUMPs are most economical for the customer when used to dredge ponds that require repeated dredging.